mongodb/leafygreen-ui/packages/RadioBoxGroup/README.md

 ### onChange
 **Type:** `function`
 **Default:** `() => {}`
 The event handler function for the 'onchange' event.
-Receives the associated event object as the first argument and the event target's value (string) as the second.
+Receives the associated event object as the first argument.
-* Signature function(event: object, value: string)
-  * Event: The event source of the callback
-  * Value: The value of the selected radio

 ### children
 **Type:** `node`